Riechedly Bazoer: VfL Wolfsburg

 On 14 December 2016, VfL Wolfsburg announced that Bazoer had signed a contract with the Lower Saxony club through 30 June 2021.
 The transfer went through in the following Winter Transfer period.
 The reported transfer fee was 12 million euro.
 He made his VfL Wolfsburg debut in the Bundesliga game versus TSG Hoffenheim on 12 February 2017.

 Porto (loan)

 On 31 August 2018, Bazoer was loaned to Primeira Liga side Porto on one-year loan.
-Bazoer did not featured in any league games for Porto due to injuries and lack of discipline which made him play with B team.
+Bazoer did not feature in any league games for Porto due to injuries and lack of discipline which made him play with B team.

 Utrecht (loan)

 On 7 January 2019, he joined Utrecht on loan until the end of the season.

 Vitesse

 On 12 July 2019, he joined Vitesse on a permanent transfer from VfL Wolfsburg for an undisclosed amount.
 He signed a three-year deal.
 Bazoer made his debut for Vitesse on 3 August 2019 against former club Ajax.
 In the match, he scored a goal to put Vitesse ahead 2–1 before being sent off for two yellow cards as they were held to a 2–2 draw.
 On 24 October 2019, Bazoer was left out of the Vitesse squad until further notice due to his attitude.

 Under head coach Thomas Letsch, Bazoer would grow into a key player.
 The German manager of Vitesse positioned Bazoer in the position of centre-back, after advice by assistant coach Joseph Oosting.
 As Vitesse finished 4th in the league table in the 2020–21 season, Bazoer was voted "Player of the Season" by Dutch football magazine Voetbal International.